cybex-gmbh/transmorpher/README.md

 #### Companion App

 A demonstration app, which implements the client package, is booted with PullPreview and available at the PullPreview root URL.
-The Transmorpher media server runs under `/transmorpherServer`.
+The Transmorpher media server runs under the `transmorpher.` subdomain.

 #### Auth Token Hash